New Jersey EV incentives, tax credits and rebates

 FAQ

-Does New Jersey have tax credits for home charging equipment?
+Does New Jersey have tax credits for home chargers?

-Does New Jersey have tax credits for installing solar panels?
+Does New Jersey offer tax credits for installing solar panels?

-Yes, New Jersey has a program called the Successor Solar Incentive (SuSI), under which residents can earn certificates called SREC 2s for every 1,000 kWh of solar production for 15 years.
+Yes, New Jersey offers tax credits for installing solar panels.
+The Successor Solar Incentive (SuSI) program allows residents to earn certificates called SREC 2s for every 1,000 kWh of solar production for 15 years.
 The value of each SREC 2 is $85.

 Do extended warranties cover electric vehicles?